linker3000/Z80-Board/README.md

 ![Image](z80-5.jpg)

-The pics below show the board nearing completion: The CF card adaptor has been wired in as well as the power input with 5V switch-mode regulator (no heatsink needed!) - the total current consumption with the CF card in place is 175mA with an 8V external supply.
+The pics below show the board nearing completion: The CF card adaptor has been wired up together with the 5V switching  regulator.
+The total current consumption with the CF card in place is 175mA with an 8V external supply.
 The board is now able to boot CP/M:

 ![Image](board-cf-psu.jpg)

 ![Image](cpm.png)
 ![Image](zork1a.png)

+---

 # Bonus Games

-Modified to work on this platform and Microsoft Z80 BASIC Ver 4.7b
+Modified to work on this platform and Microsoft Z80 BASIC Ver 4.7b (which boots from ROM)

 SUPER STARTREK